 At the Conservatorio “F.A.Bonporti” all courses are taught in Italian; teachers have proficiency in other languages (English, Spanish, German, French are the most used), but collective lessons are obviously held in Italian.
 So we strongly suggest that you learn some Italian even before travelling here in order to gain most benefit from your exchange.

-CLA (Centro Linguistico di Ateneo / University Language Centre) provides language courses (Italian and other languages) for LLP- Erasmus students (link)
+CLA (Centro Linguistico di Ateneo / University Language Centre) provides language courses (Italian and other languages) for Erasmus students.